perses/perses/docs/dac/getting-started.md

 The watcher will:
 - Perform an initial build of all dashboards
 - Monitor all `.go` and `.cue` files in the source directory
-- Automatically rebuild when files are modified (with a 500ms debounce)
+- Automatically rebuild when files are modified
 - Output results to the `built` folder (or custom location via `--dac.output_folder`)

 ### Integrated development workflow